cedarcode/webauthn-ruby/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/cedarcode/webauthn-ruby.

+### Security

+If you have discovered a security bug, please send an email to security@cedarcode.com instead of posting to the GitHub issue tracker.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).